alexisnemsingh/alexisnemsingh.github.io/README.md

 ## Introduction

 Hello!
 This is the repository for my portfolio website.
-It is a currently a work in progress, but the purpose of it was to learn React and Next.js.
+I started this to learn React and Next.js.
 I also wanted to have a place to showcase my projects and skills.
-I am currently working on the design and layout of the website, along with implementing the projects I've done.
+As of now, I have finalized the design and layout of the website.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).